Mercury Spills in Homes

 Follow these instructions immediately after a mercury spill to protect your family and pets and reduce the time and money spent on clean-up later.

 Step-by-step instructions on how you can safely clean up a mercury spill yourself.
-Always call your local health department or the Michigan Department of Community Health (1-800-648-6942) for a free consultation before you begin.
+Always call your local health department or the Michigan Department of Health and Human Services (1-800-648-6942) for a free consultation before you begin.

 This fact sheet from Energy Star (a US EPA and Department of Energy program) explains the environmental and financial benefits of using CFLs in your home.